unified-ui/unifiedui-platform-service/CONCEPT.md

 ### Widgets

 **Widgets** enable the integration of custom UI components into chat conversations.
-Widgets can be either default components provided by AIHub or custom widgets embedded via iframe.
+Widgets can be either default components provided by unifiedui or custom widgets embedded via iframe.
 Applications can be configured to include specific widget types along with instructions that guide the agent on how and when to integrate these widgets into the conversation.

 | Method | Endpoint | Description |